Monday, December 23, 2024

 Now at the public level they should support veterans and veterans so that they seek qualified help if they feel an acute reaction to stress (yes, this is the so-called “domestic PTSD” that they try to give to every defender).

 Domestic violence is not just about beatings or bodily harm.
 This is an ugly evil, the eradication of which is an indicator of the formation of a new, safe society.
 Based on this, one should focus not on finding the guilty, but on finding a solution to the problem.
-After all, when publications put together: veteran – psychological problems – violence, the likelihood that a person will seek help decreases, because he will automatically feel like a criminal.
+After all, when publications put them in the same category: veteran - psychological problems - violence, the likelihood that a person will seek help decreases, because he will automatically feel like a criminal.
 Therefore, everyone must move towards eradication together, providing support, understanding and not bullying people.

 What advice can you give to people who have become victims of domestic violence?